mitchgavan/react-mdx-styleguide/README.md

 # React MDX Style Guide

-An custom style guide/design system/component library.
-That can be completely customised for your React application.
+A custom style guide/design system/component library.
+It can be completely customised for your React application.
 It includes the features you've come to expect with a modern style guide, including;

 - Component pages that are live editable.
 - Custom syntax highlighting.